-This policy was adopted by the Board about two years ago and in the policy is a requirement that all policies be reviewed every two years.
+Mr. Shawn Frederick briefed Committee members on this policy, which was adopted by the Board about two years ago and in the policy is a requirement that all policies be reviewed every two years.
 During the staff review process, two things were highlighted to bring back to the Board for consideration and possible revision.
 The first one is that it was noted that when the policy was created, there was no mechanism provided to repeal an outdated or unnecessary policy and so suggested language has been inserted into this draft revision to that point.
 The second option for consideration is the current requirement in the policy to have a policy coordinating committee to ensure key staff that span the Health District are aware of and engaged in the policy-making process.
 In the practical application, this committee has never convened and so staff are presenting the option to remove that section of the policy, or it can also be reevaluated and updated with key members now that we are moving past COVID.
+Committee members gave direction to add the repeal language but keep the policy coordinating committee in the policy.